adoptium/containers/README.md

 Alpine (Musl) will be supported in the near future.

+## Update Policy

+As these are official Docker Hub images, Docker Inc maintains the base image and so any CVEs in the base O/S layer gets updated by them in short order.
+For JDK version updates, we release on a quarterly cadence whenever a Patch Set Update (PSU) is available.

 ## Maintenance of Dockerfiles

 This section is for maintainers of the containers repository.